This post was updated on January 24, 2020

 Laws that would make judicial selection more political:

-- A proposed constitutional amendment in Oklahoma (SJR 12) would require judges, who already must stand for periodic retention elections, to win 60 percent of the vote in order to remain on the bench.
+- A proposed constitutional amendment in Oklahoma (SJR 12) would have required judges, who already must stand for periodic retention elections, to win 60 percent of the vote in order to remain on the bench.
 Currently they must win 50 percent of the vote.
 Retention elections already place undesirable political pressures on judicial decision-making; the need to command a supermajority of the vote could worsen these pressures.
 In recent years, Oklahoma officials have gone to extremes to bring courts in line with their views, even threatening to impeach multiple justices and to ignore a court ruling halting two executions.
 SJR 12 was approved by the Oklahoma Senate Rules Committee.

 Laws that would weaken or eliminate independent judicial nominating commissions:

-- In Missouri, a proposed constitutional amendment (HJR 2) would eliminate the state’s judicial selection commissions, the independent bodies that vet judicial applicants and put forth a shortlist from which the governor must choose.
-This amendment would give the governor the power to directly appoint supreme court, court of appeals, and some circuit judges, subject only to confirmation by two-thirds of the state senate.
+- In Missouri, a proposed constitutional amendment (HJR 2) would have eliminated the state’s judicial selection commissions, the independent bodies that vet judicial applicants and put forth a shortlist from which the governor must choose.
+This amendment would have given the governor the power to directly appoint supreme court, court of appeals, and some circuit judges, subject only to confirmation by two-thirds of the state senate.
 Republicans currently hold a two-thirds supermajority in the legislature and have accused the state supreme court of going “rogue” in recent decisions, including one upholding a local minimum wage provision, and decried the nominating commission itself for being too liberal.

 Interfering with Judicial Decision-Making

 - A proposed constitutional amendment in West Virginia (SJR 5) would have taken away the authority of state courts to hear challenges to state house or senate impeachment proceedings.
 In the fall of 2018, acting justices on the West Virginia Supreme Court halted the impeachment trials of three supreme court justices, finding that the state house’s articles of impeachment violated constitutional procedural requirements.
+SJR 5 passed through the West Virginia Senate but was ultimately rejected by the House.

 - An amendment to another bill in West Virginia (SB 398) related to the compensation of senior judges.
 It would have withheld judicial retirement benefits until the state supreme court revisited and overturned its decision to intervene in the impeachment proceedings.
-The amendment passed out of the Senate but was removed in the House.
+The amendment passed out of the West Virginia Senate but was removed in the House.

 Shield the Legislature from Court Rulings